DeanLight/spannerlib/tutorials/introduction.md

                 }"

 # path expression is the path to the key of each grade (in our simple case it's *.*)
-# than JsonPathFull appends the full path to the value
+# then JsonPathFull appends the full path to the value
 json_table(Student, Subject, Grade) <- JsonPathFull(json_string, "*.*") -> (Student, Subject, Grade)
 ?json_table(Student, Subject, Grade)
 ```